-If one of these event handlers produces a Package, the content of the world field becomes the next world and the message field specifies what the world sends to the universe.
+Recall that event handlers return a HandlerResult, and we have just refined this data definition.
+Hence, each handler may return either a WorldState or a Package.
+If an event handler produces a Package, the content of the world field becomes the next world and the message field specifies what the world sends to the universe.
 This distinction also explains why the data definition for WorldState may not include a Package.